 Builders use TJ-Pro Rating to:

-Learn why span charts are not treasures of performance or customer satisfaction
+- Learn why span charts are not measures of performance or customer satisfaction

 Decisions are made on one or a combination of three factors: efficiency, image and economy.
 Many variables affect customer satisfaction ratings, some of which include: